timskillman/Pi3C/README.md

 This basically deletes all the object files in the build folder (note: don't worrry, it won't delete anything important) Cleaning will ensure that all your built code is fresh and using the latest changes.

-You should clean after updating Pi3C (see next section).
+You should clean after updating Pi3C or making significant changes.
+However, it is not necessary if Pi3C SharedCode has not changed.

 <a name="update"></a>
 ## Keep up-to-date